Description

 - The preliminary round will be played mid-January.
 The questions will be sent as a Google Forms quiz to the registered coach that Monday morning and the team of up to six students must complete Round 1 in a single sitting by 5pm that Friday.

-- The Round 1 quiz may only be taken by the six students registered as the team members.
+- The online rounds quizzes may only be taken by the six students registered as the team members.
 No help from the coach, other adults, other students, or any sources (online or the books themselves) may be used.
 This round is contested using the honor system.
 The six students may converse with each other to decide on their answers, but the quiz is to be taken based only on what they remember from their reading at the time they take the quiz.
 One team member should be designated as captain and select an answer on behalf of the team.
 It is the captain’s job to make sure that the team is in agreement with all answers and to submit the Google Form when the team agrees that they have finished.

-Live (Semifinal & Final) Round Rules
+Live (Final & Lightning/Tie-Breaker) Round Rules

 - For all live rounds, each team must designate a captain to sit in the center of the team.
 While the team is encouraged to discuss their answers, the captain must hold up a single board with the team’s answer for the moderator.
 Only answers written on the white board may be accepted – no verbal responses are permitted.